 PDF/UA is the ISO standard 14289-1.
 The part “UA” stands for universal accessibility.
 The standard is aimed at production companies of software and assistive technology.
 To check a document for PDF/UA, you do not need to purchase the ISO documentation.
 Using the free Matterhorn Protocol, a document can be checked for PDF/UA compatibility.

 PDF/UA is based on the WCAG, does not contradict those guidelines, but does not cover all regulations of the WCAG.

 see logical reading order

 Tagged PDF #

 If your PDF contains tags – also called Tagged PDF – one big and important step of machine readability and thus accessibility has been done.
 However, the mere existence is not enough.
 The PDF tags must also reflect the semantics of the document.
 This means, for example, that a heading is not only visually recognisable as such by a larger font, but also by machine, by a heading tag.

-The possible PDF tags (according to the PDF 1.7 standard) can be found in the “Overview of PDF tags”.
-Some of the available PDF tags are very similar to the HTML tags.
+The available PDF tags (according to the PDF 1.7 standard) can be found in the “Overview of the PDF tags”.

 WCAG can be considered the most important, general set of rules when it comes to digital and accessible communication.
 PDF is also considered a possible technology of web content, which is why WCAG also applies to PDF.

 For the technical implementation of accessible PDFs, however, the PDF/UA standard is required, not the WCAG.